Hercegkút: Deportations

 After World War II, the village suffered many hardships due to its German origin.
 The greatest disaster that affected the entire community was the suffering of the 135 persons (men and women) who were deported to the Soviet Union for forced labor on January 2, 1945.
 A few days of public work in the match factory in Debrecen is what the villagers were told they were going to do.
-All able-bodied men aged 17-45 and women aged 18-30 of the village were deported on trains.
-Instead of Debrecen, two weeks later and 1,600 kilometers further east, they arrived at the Chistyakovo camp in Stalin county, in today's Eastern Ukraine.
+All able-bodied men aged 17–45 and women aged 18–30 of the village were deported on trains.
+Instead of Debrecen, two weeks later and 1,600 kilometers further east, they arrived at the Chistyakovo camp in Stalin's Soviet Union, in today's Eastern Ukraine.
 Instead of the three days of "public work", they faced forced labor for an unforeseeable period of time in Ukrainian coal mines blown up by withdrawing Nazi troops.

 The daily task of the internees was to bring the coal mines into working condition, and later to start production for the Soviet industry.
 The brigades could not come up from the mine until the prescribed standard was met, if this was not achieved, they sometimes did not see the sunlight for days.

 Their food was scarce, and their working conditions were life-threatening.
 Freed from the damp mines, they walked for hours in frozen wet clothes to the camps.
 Typhus, malaria, and dysentery took their toll.

 Fifteen of the 135 villagers taken from Hercegkút were never able to return home.
 Those who returned came home mentally broken and physically weakened.
 The Soviets threatened all returnees: if they dared to speak, their families would suffer the consequences and they would go back to the mine.
 The last 13 people arrived home on October 20, 1949.

 Despite this trauma, the community's sense of Swabian identity remained, it kept its traditions and holidays and today it still keeps 16 accepted holidays, some of which were famous holidays in Germany as well.

 In 1908, the village became a member of the Tokaj-Hegyalja closed wine region.
 Since 2002, both rows of cellars have been added to the UNESCO World Heritage List in the cultural landscape category as part of the Tokaj Mountains Wine Region.